Internet Privacy and Cookies Policy

 - Request erasure of your personal data.
 This enables you to ask us to delete or remove personal data where there is no good reason for us continuing to process it.
 You also have the right to ask us to delete or remove your personal data where you have successfully exercised your right to object to processing (see below), where we may have processed your information unlawfully or where we are required to erase your personal data to comply with law.
 Note, however, that we may not always be able to comply with your request of erasure for specific legal reasons which will be notified to you, if applicable, at the time of your request.

 - Object to processing.
-You have the right to object to our processing of your personal data where we are relying on legitimate interests (or those of a third party) and there is something about your particular situation which makes you want to object to processing on this ground as you feel it impacts on your fundamental rights and freedoms.
+You have the right to object to our processing of your personal data where we are relying on your consent to process your data and you withdraw your consent or where we are relying on legitimate interests (or those of a third party) and there is something about your particular situation which makes you want to object to processing on this ground as you feel it impacts on your fundamental rights and freedoms.
 You also have the right to object where we are processing your personal data for direct marketing purposes.
-In some cases, we may demonstrate that we have compelling legitimate grounds to process your information which override your rights and freedoms.
+In some cases, we may demonstrate that we have legal grounds to process your information which override your rights and freedoms.
+Where you withdraw your consent to processing, we may not be able to provide certain products or services to you and your withdrawal of consent will not affect the lawfulness of any processing carried out before you withdraw your consent.
+If you withdraw your consent,

 - Request the transfer of your personal data.
 We will provide to you, or a third party you have chosen, your personal data in a structured, commonly used, machine-readable format.
 Note that this right only applies to automated information which you initially provided consent for us to use or where we used the information to perform a contract with you.